guifi/guifi-cxoln/CXOLN.en_US.md

 >A la vegada, una mateixa infraestructura pot tenir un o diversos titulars.
 Quan hi ha diversos titulars, i sempre que entre ells no pactin res en un altre sentit, s'entén que ho son proporcionalment al volum d'inversió de cadascun respecte del valor total de la infraestructura.

 A single infrastructure can have several owners.
-In this case, and whenever they have not agreed something different between themselves, it is understood that their ownership is proportional to the investment made by each of them compared to the infrastructure's total `value/worth`.
+In this case, and whenever they have not agreed something different between themselves, it is understood that their ownership is proportional to the investment made by each of them compared to the infrastructure's total `value|worth`.

 >### 3. Drets i deures